hyx0329/archlinux-allwinner-h616/README.md

 For linux part:
 - Mainline linux is used.
-- It takes patches from Armbian project, and consolidates them to an ArchLinux kernel package.
+- It takes patches from Armbian project(copied directly, but packed in a tar ball for convenience), and consolidates them to an ArchLinux kernel package.

 For os image:
 - It implments tools to build a full minimal ArchLinux os image.